KonBase/konbase-open-source/README.md

 ## License

-KonBase is licensed under the [GNU General Public License v3.0](./LICENSE.md) - see the LICENSE.md file for details.
+KonBase is licensed under the [MIT License](./LICENSE.md) - see the LICENSE.md file for details.

 ---